The Soul Galaxy's BIG BANG!

 TIM HAGER, GUITARS, VOCALS

 Tim Hager is a Northern California guitar legend.
 Tim is a master guitarist, singer, songwriter, arranger, performer and producer of mainly original music as well as unique covers of assorted popular artists.
 He has more than 40 years of experience in the music business.
 Inspired by The Beatles Tim bought his first guitar, but hearing Jimi Hendrix for the first time drove Tim to practice and master ever more challenging styles of playing.
-Tim fell in love with playing the blues first through the Rolling Stones, then graduating on to studying and mastering blues licks from craftsmen like Muddy Waters, Chuck Berry, Jimmy Reed, BB King, Albert King, Freddie King and T-Bone Walker.
+Tim fell in love with playing the blues first through the Rolling Stones, then graduating on to studying and mastering blues licks from craftsmen like Muddy Waters, Chuck Berry, Jimmy Reed, BB King, Albert King, Freddie King, and T-Bone Walker.
 Tim became the local legend from Los Gatos, CA who would be asked to sit in on whoever that came to play in various venues in the Bay Area: Pat Simmons of The Doobie Brothers became a close friend and jamming partner.
 Through jamming with touring acts that came through town Tim was lucky enough to meet and become the protege' of T-Bone Walker.
-The two jammed together many times and developed both a mutual respect as well as a spiritual connection.
+The two jammed together many times and developed mutual respect as well as a spiritual musical connection.

 A musical work-a-holic, Tim practice regimens are legendary.
 Always prepared to play at the drop of a hat, he would play where ever music was happening; parties, small clubs, weddings,... which led to going on tour opening for Chuck Berry, Uriah Heep, and David Peel.
 Eventually relocating to Santa Cruz, Tim formed The Blues Addicts with his brother Robert Hager playing harmonica and guitar.
 The group earned local hero status as an opening staple act for touring acts such as John Lee Hooker, Albert King, and others.
 He formed another group called the Rainbow Bridge as a Hendrix tribute band.
 Tim used that musical alchemy to begin showcasing his own compositions.
 Rainbow Bridge morphed into The Bridge and soon became a respected opening act lending a supporting role for acts such as Robin Trower, Ronnie Montrose and others that came through the Bay Area and Santa Cruz.
 The band's zenith came as an opening act for Deep Purple at the Warfield and Yngwie Malmsteen at the Fillmore SF as well as being the warm-up act for David Lee Roth at The Catalyst, Santa Cruz.
 The Bridge released 3 CDs - "Sacred Ground", "Rolling Thunder" and "Take It Higher".
 During his Santa Cruz days, Tim also played as a hired sideman for many other bands doing blues and, jazz such as The Voodudes and reggae band The House of Fire.
 Tim now resides in Mariposa CA where he formed bands such as Electric Blue and What It Is featuring Willie Rankins, the Saxophonist best known as Jr. Walker's replacement in The Jr. Walker All-Stars.